Only Love Tour

 The Only Love Tour (originally dubbed the Gag Order Tour) was the sixth headlining concert tour by American singer Kesha, in support of her fifth studio album, Gag Order (2023).
 She announced the tour on May 30, 2023, with Jake Wesley Rogers as the supporting act.
-The tour began on October 15, 2023, at The Factory in Dallas, Texas and concluded on November 26 at Hard Rock Live Sacramento in Wheatland, California.
+The tour began on October 15, 2023, at The Factory in Deep Ellum in Dallas, Texas and concluded on November 26 at Hard Rock Live Sacramento in Wheatland, California.

 Background

 Since 2014, Kesha has been involved in a legal battle against her former producer and longtime collaborator, Dr. Luke, putting her career on hold.
 She released her final album under RCA Records and the Dr. Luke owned Kemosabe Records, Gag Order on May 19, 2023.
 The record saw Kesha dive into her more vulnerable side, as well as alluding to the lawsuit for the first time in her music.
 In June 2023, Kesha and Dr. Luke released a joint statement saying they have reached a settlement, about a month before the case was to go to trial.

 Kesha described the tour to be a combination of joy, celebration, and moments of extreme, raw, vulnerability.
 The tour will also see performances of songs from her fourth album, High Road, as the coronavirus pandemic prevented Kesha from fully touring that album.
 Kesha also brought up the possibility of performing songs she isn't fond of.
 "There are definitely some songs that are not my favorites," she said to People magazine, "but I feel like I don't want to tell my fans that because if it's their number-one most favorite song, I don't want to kill the vibe.
 I also am open to, on this tour, playing some of the songs that are maybe not my favorites and creating new memories around them."

 During a show in Boston, Kesha addressed the name change from the "Gag Order Tour" to the "Only Love Tour" by saying with all of life's difficulties, the only thing she could make sense of it all, referring to the lawsuit settlement, was love.